-The decision maker shall provide the parties with the opportunity to submit written, relevant questions that the party wants asked of another party or witness within five business days of when the decision maker received the investigation report and party responses.
+1. The decision maker shall provide the parties with the opportunity to submit written, relevant questions that the party wants asked of another party or witness within five business days of when the decision maker received the investigation report and party responses.

-- a.
-The decision maker shall explain to a party proposing questions if the decision maker excludes a question as not relevant. - 2.
-Each party shall be provided the opportunity to review the responses of another party and/or witness, and to ask limited written follow-up questions within five business days of receiving the answers. - 3.
-Each party will receive a copy of the responses to any follow-up questions. - 4.
-The decision maker shall review the investigation report, the parties' responses and other relevant materials, applying the preponderance of the evidence standard ("more likely than not"). - 5.
-The decision maker shall issue a written determination, which shall include the following: - a.
-Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy; - A description of the procedural steps taken from receipt of the formal complaint through the determination, including notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and meetings held; - c.
-A determination regarding responsibility as to each allegation and findings of fact supporting the determinations; - d.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the school district imposes on the respondent, and whether remedies designed to restore or preserve equal access to the school district's programs and activities will be provided to the complainant; - e.
-The school district's appeal procedure and permissible bases for the parties to appeal the determination. - 6.
-The written determination shall be provided to the parties simultaneously.
+a.
+The decision maker shall explain to a party proposing questions if the decision maker excludes a question as not relevant.

+- 371 - 372 2.
+Each party shall be provided the opportunity to review the responses of another party and/or 373 witness, and to ask limited written follow-up questions within five business days of receiving the 374 answers.

+376 3.
+Each party will receive a copy of the responses to any follow-up questions.

+378 4.
+The decision maker shall review the investigation report, the parties' responses and other relevant 379 materials, applying the preponderance of the evidence standard ("more likely than not").

+5. The decision maker shall issue a written determination, which shall include the following:

+a.
+Identification of all the allegations potentially constituting sexual harassment as defined in the Title IX regulations and this policy;

+b.
+A description of the procedural steps taken from receipt of the formal complaint through the determination, including notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and meetings held;

+388 389 c.
+A determination regarding responsibility as to each allegation and findings of fact supporting the determinations;

+d.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the school district imposes on the respondent, and whether remedies designed to restore or preserve equal access to the school district's programs and activities will be provided to the complainant;

+e.
+The school district's appeal procedure and permissible bases for the parties to appeal the determination.

+6. The written determination shall be provided to the parties simultaneously.
 The determination concerning responsibility becomes final either on the date that the school district provides the parties with the written determination of the results of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which the appeal would no longer be considered timely.

-H. Remedies, Discipline and Other Actions
+401 H. Remedies, Discipline and Other Actions

-1. Remedies

-Remedies are measures used to ensure that the complainant has equal access to the school district's education programs and activities following the decision maker's determination.
-Such remedies may include supportive measures, and may include other appropriate measures, depending upon the determination and the needs of the complainant.
-The Title IX Coordinator is responsible for implementing remedies and providing any needed assistance to the Complainant.

-2. Discipline and Other Actions - Students

-The following are of the types of discipline and other actions that may be imposed on a student when there is a determination that they are responsible for one or more violations involving sexual harassment:
+- 1. Remedies: - 403 Remedies are measures used to ensure that the complainant has equal access to the school district's - 404 education programs and activities following the decision maker's determination.
+Such remedies may 405 include supportive measures, and may include other appropriate measures, depending upon the determination and the needs of the complainant.
+The District Title IX Coordinator is responsible for - 406 - 407 implementing remedies and providing any needed assistance to the Complainant. - 2.
+Discipline and Other Actions: - 409 The following are examples of the types of disciplinary actions that may be imposed on an employee when 410 there is a determination that they are responsible for one or more violations involving sexual harassment: - 411 a.
+Written warning.

-- In or out of school suspension.

-- Expulsion.

-- Restorative justice.

-- Requirement to engage in education or counseling program.

-3. Discipline and Other Actions - Employees

-The following are examples of the types of disciplinary actions that may be imposed on an employee when there is a determination that they are responsible for one or more violations involving sexual harassment:

-- Written warning.

-- Probation.
+- 412 b.
+Probation.

-- Demotion.
+- 413 c.
+Demotion.

-- Suspension without pay.
+- 414 d.
+Suspension without pay.

-- Discharge.
+- 415 e.
+Discharge.

-The following are examples of other types of actions that may be imposed on an employee when there is a determination of responsibility:
+- The following are examples of other types of actions that may be imposed on an employee when there is a determination of responsibility:

-- Performance improvement plan.
+- 418 a.
+Performance improvement plan.

-- Counseling.
+- 419 b.
+Counseling.

-- Training.
+- 420 c.
+Training.

-- Loss of leadership/stipend position.
+- d.
+Loss of leadership/stipend position.

-I. Appeals
+422 I. Appeals